 Neither actual transplant centers nor experimental subjects are robots who maximize expected income perfectly.
 An important deviation from expected income maximization is action bias.
-Based on results from our pilot experiments, we see much higher rates of transplantation (mixing) than expected under the status quo condition, offering support for the presence of action bias for Player 2.
+A series of pilot studies with 748 subjects, reported in Appendix Section A.4, provide some insights on the presence of such action bias.
+Based on results from our pilot experiments, 15 we see much higher rates of transplantation (mixing) than expected under the status quo condition, offering support for the presence of action bias for Player 2.
+16

 Action bias describes people's tendency to favor action over inaction, sometimes at a cost.
-In our experiment action bias could result in part from other-regarding preferences, since both players can benefit only when the other acts: e.g. Player 2 might act to reciprocate being offered jars by player 1.
+In our experiment action bias could result in part from other-regarding preferences, since both players can benefit only when the other acts: e.g. Player 2 might act to